Tax credit changes

 - Changes to some of the tax credit rates, this includes an increase to the maximum amount of the child element of the child tax credit to £2,555 (from £2,300).

-- The baby element of the child tax credit has been removed.
+- The baby element of the child tax credit is to be removed.

 - Reduction in the income disregard from £25,000 to £10,000.

-- Withdrawal rates for tax credits have been increased to 41%.
+- Withdrawal rates for tax credits are to increase to 41%.
 This change may affect the amount of tax credits for recipients whose income increases beyond the income thresholds and withdrawal rates.

-- The amount of help available to help with childcare costs has dropped from 80% to 70% from 6 April 2011.
+- The amount of help available to help with childcare costs will drop from 80% to 70% from 6 April 2011.